paramireze/paramireze.github.io/_posts/2018-07-23-exercising-with-cinder-blocks.markdown

 ![Fitness Path]({{ '/assets/images/2018/july/fitness_path.jpg' }})

-I did not have access to my gym today so made up my workout.
-I usually like to do two workouts a day for 20 - 40 minutes each time.
+I did not have access to my gym today so I improvised.
+I was visiting someone at UW Hospital and wanted to get a quick workout in.

-For my morning workout today, I biked down University of Wisconsin's lakeshore path.
+I biked to lakeshore path.
 The route has various fitness equipment for pullups, situps, dip bars, and other equipment.

 ## Pull-ups & Dips